Joseph of Arimathea

 I will not cease from Mental Fight,

 Nor shall my Sword sleep in my hand:

 This self-fulfilling circular reasoning had already led to William Blake's poem "And did those feet in ancient time", written in 1804.

-Jesus was also skilled in metallurgy, at least according to A Book of Cornwall just after its explanation of early methods for extracting tin from its ore.
+Jesus was also skilled in metallurgy, at least according to A Book of Cornwall.
+Its explanation early methods for extracting tin from its ore, and then continues:

 On Dartmoor the stream tin can thus be run out of the ore

 And the Dartmoor stream tin has this merit: it is absolutely

 pure, whereas tin elsewhere is mingled with wolfram, that

 makes it brittle as glass; and to separate wolfram from